Skip to main content

 Open-ended questions provide more qualitative research data; contextual insights that accentuate quantitative information.
 With open-ended questions, you get more meaningful user research data.

-Here are the main differences between open and closed-ended questions (and some examples).
+Here are the main differences with examples of open-ended and closed-ended questions:

 Open-ended questions Closed-ended questions